ShreyasKadam77/Machine_Learning_Projects/README.md

 <h4 id='Titanic'> Titanic Survial Predictor</h4>

-* This project is to predict the passangers in titanic will survive or not on the basis of given data.
+* This project is to predict the passengers in titanic will survive or not on the basis of given data.
 * In this notebook we've used Logistic Regression, Random Forest, KNN and GradientBoost classifier and got better accuracy on these top 2 models i.e.GradientBoostClassifier and Logistic Regression.
 * After Hypertunning got an accuracy 84.21 % for Logistic Regression.

 * Get source code [Visit][Titanic]

+<h4 id='Diabetes'> Diabetes Predictor</h4>

+* The objective of this project is to predict whether a patient has diabetes or not on the basis of certain diagnostic measurements given in dataset.
+* In this notebook we've used Random Forest, KNN and Decision Tree classifier and got better accuracy on the Random Forest Classifier.
+* After Hypertunning got an accuracy 81.30 % for Random Forest Classifier.

+* Get source code [Visit][Diabetes]
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------